 6. Zadar, Croatia

-Often overlooked in favour of the more famous portside cities like Dubrovnik and Split, Zadar is filled with Roman and Venetian ruins as its one of the oldest continually inhabited cities in all of Europe.
-Surrounded by sparkling blue Adriatic seas and offering a more lived-in charm than other Croatian cities, Zadar should be on your must-visit list to see everyday Croatian seaside life.
+Often overlooked in favour of the more famous portside gems like Dubrovnik and Split, Zadar is filled with Roman and Venetian ruins as it is one of the oldest continually inhabited cities in all of Europe.
+Surrounded by sparkling blue Adriatic seas and offering a more lived-in charm than other Croatian cities, Zadar is one of those small towns in Europe that should be on your must-visit list to experience everyday Croatian seaside life.

-- Must eat: When by the waterside you best enjoy the Dalmatian cuisine – grilled fish, black ink risotto or fresh octopus grilled and baked in a variety of delicious ways.
+- Must eat: When by the waterside enjoy the Dalmatian cuisine – grilled fish, black ink risotto or fresh octopus grilled and baked in a variety of delicious ways.

 7. Orvieto, Italy